spollard/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 Zoning prevents the development of great blighted areas near the heart of the city.
 Unless some definite limit is fixed to the distance to which business may spread out from the central business area one block after another is abandoned by the resident owners until great areas are affected that will never be needed for business and the typical blighted district results.

-St. Louis has one of the best examples of this wasteful development.[^st-lewis-was-screamingly-racist]
+St. Louis has one of the best examples of this wasteful development.

 Zoning will centralize local business in well-defined local business centers.
 This will facilitate the transaction of business.
 It will improve land and rental values in the business sections, while at the same time conserving values in the residence sections.